 Is Sonicare or Oral-B better?

 There has been some research into which type of brush head does a better job, and rotating-oscillating ones like Oral-B often come out slightly ahead.
-However, the results aren't drastic enough to suggest that the other style should be ditched.
+However, the results aren't drastic.

 Ultimately, both Sonicare and Oral-B will do a great job cleaning your teeth if you use them correctly.
 And both offer basic models and super ultra-luxe brushes.
 You could argue that Oral-B tend to offer better value when compared with Sonicare, but your choice may just come down to whether you prefer a rotating-oscillating motion (Oral-B) or back-and-forth brushing motion with sonic vibrations (Sonicare).
 Both will get the job done!